feelpp/feelpp-book/Tutorial/06-ComputingIntegrals.md

 #  Complete code {#TutorialIntegralsCode}

-The complete code reads as follows
+The complete code reads as follows :

+all

-!CODEFILE "code/myintegrals.cpp" all
+!CODEFILE "code/myintegrals.cpp"

 to compile just type
 ```